da-jiawei/personal-website/content/authors/admin/_index.md

 first_name: Jiawei
 email: ""
 ---
 Hi there!
 I am Jiawei Da, and I'm currently a postdoctoral research fellow working at the University of Texas at Austin, under the [Phanerzoic CO2PIP project](https://paleo-co2.org/co2pip).
 My research interests primarily lie in the realms of soil science, global carbon cycle, and paleoclimate reconstructions.
-My current researches focuse on the reconstruction of late Cenozoic atmospheric CO2 levels as well as regional climate, using paleosols from the Chinese Loess Plateau.
+My current research focuses on the reconstruction of late Cenozoic atmospheric CO2 levels as well as regional climate, using paleosols from the Chinese Loess Plateau.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV-Jiawei202210.pdf" "newtab" >}}resumé{{< /staticref >}}.